 All submissions must be:

-* Documentary videos.
+* Documentary films.
 We cannot accept fiction work, celluloid films, or scripts.

-* We ONLY show films about people, places, history, or current events in Greater Washington DC (Washington DC; the Maryland counties of Montgomery, Prince George's, Frederick, and Howard; the Virginia counties of Arlington, Fairfax, Prince William, and Loudoun, or the Virginia cities of Alexandria, Fairfax, and Falls Church).
+* We ONLY show films about people, places, history, or current events in Greater Washington DC (Washington DC; Maryland; and the Virginia counties of Arlington, Fairfax, Prince William, and Loudoun, or the Virginia cities of Alexandria, Fairfax, and Falls Church).
 If your film is about some other place, that's nice, but we are not the festival for you.

-* Entries must be submitted online.
+* Entries must be submitted online through FilmFreeway, Vimeo, or YouTube.
 We do not accept DVD submissions.
 If you include a password-protected link, please ensure that the password stays the same through October 31.
 If our review committee is unable to access a film because the password has been changed, it will not be considered.

 * Filmmakers must have rights to use all music and images presented in the films or be using under fair use (see http://www.cmsimpact.org/fair-use/best-practices/documentary-filmmakers-statement-best-practices-fair-use#statement).

 * We ask that at least one of the filmmakers is available for a virtual Q&A to encourage interaction between the audience and the filmmaker.

 * Films with non-English dialogue must be submitted with English subtitles.